 Given the nature of these organisations and the kind of operations they run, what specific requirements do hospitals possess when it comes to the commercial laundry process?

-From tough standards concerning disinfectant to precautionary measures at collection and delivery, our blog post takes a look at the laundering requirements for hospital linen.
+From tough standards concerning disinfectant to precautionary measures at collection and delivery, our blog post takes a look at the laundering requirements for hospital textiles.
 Continue reading to find out what these are!

 Given that hospitals are a site for treating sick individuals, laundering standards and requirements for this sector are particularly high – and rightfully so – when it comes to disinfection.